Don’t be afraid of Advent Technologies Holdings Inc (ADN) Stock despite uncertainty and doubt

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Advent Technologies Holdings Inc (NASDAQ:ADN) dipped -32.76% to close Friday’s market session at $0.21, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.195 and $0.22 throughout the trading session with the volume trading being 9742906 shares, which represented a significant variation when compared to the three months average volume of 469.17K shares.
-The firm’s stock price fluctuated -31.68% within the last five trades and -56.78% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -63.96% in the last 6 months and -54.75% was subtracted to its value over the previous 3 months.
-ADN stock is trading at a margin of -40.11%, -46.89% and -68.70% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Advent Technologies Holdings Inc (NASDAQ:ADN) dipped -4.01% to close Tuesday’s market session at $0.20, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.2033 and $0.22 throughout the trading session with the volume trading being 1965064 shares, which represented a significant variation when compared to the three months average volume of 616.66K shares.
+The firm’s stock price fluctuated -37.45% within the last five trades and -60.05% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -65.54% in the last 6 months and -51.13% was subtracted to its value over the previous 3 months.
+ADN stock is trading at a margin of -39.99%, -48.32% and -69.66% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Tech Stocks to Buy in 2024